apache/shardingsphere/docs/community/content/contribute/code-conduct.en.md

  - Make sure to check codes with Checkstyle. codes that violate check rules should have special reasons.
 Find checkstyle template from `https://github.com/apache/shardingsphere/blob/master/src/resources/checkstyle.xml`, please use checkstyle `8.8` to run the rules.
  - Careful consideration for each `pull request`; Small and frequent `pull request` with complete unit function is welcomed.
  - Conform to `Contributor Covenant Code of Conduct` below.
+ - If using IDEA，you can import the recommended [Settings](https://shardingsphere.apache.org/community/data/shardingsphere-settings.jar).

 ## Contributor Covenant Code of Conduct